pubky/hackathon-2025/booky/README.md

 2. In the "Monitor Other Pubkeys" section, enter a pubkey
 3. Click "Add"
 4. A new folder `pub_hijklmn` will be created with their bookmarks (read-only)
+5. This folder will include their public bookmarks and any bookmarks they've shared with you

+### Using Groups Folders

+1. Create folders with the same name in multiple synced accounts
+2. The `groups/` folder automatically appears with a merged view
+3. All bookmarks from matching folder names across all users are combined
+4. Duplicates are automatically removed (based on URL)

 ### Manual Sync